mlops-project-group27/MLOps_project/reports/README.md

 >
 > Answer:

 We did not calculate credits usage per person, since we worked on the project created by one of us.
-Totally we used 1.51$ splitted as follows:
+Totally we used **1.51$** separated as follows:
-- Compute Engine: 1.387$
+- Compute Engine: **1.387$**
-- VM Manager: 0.039$
+- VM Manager: **0.039$**
-- Networking: 0.039$
+- Networking: **0.039$**
-- Artifact Registry: 0.037$
+- Artifact Registry: **0.037$**
-- Cloud Monitoring: 0.001$
+- Cloud Monitoring: **0.001$**

-The vast majority of our cost was for the Compute Engine.
+The vast majority of our cost was for the **Compute Engine**.
 This is an expected cost allocation, since it held the bulk of our cloud endeavors.
-VM manager, networking and artifact registry were services we actually used, in a secondary manner, thus their costs are significantly lower.
-Cloud Monitoring was minimal and it is reflected in the costs.
-Overall the total cost was really small, as was expected from a project of this size, combined with the fact that we mostly worked locally, and only in the later parts did we implement the app in the cloud.
+VM manager, networking and artifact registry were services we actually used, in a secondary manner, thus their costs are significantly lower. **Cloud Monitoring** was minimal and it is reflected in the costs.
+Overall the total cost was minimal, as was expected from a project of this size, combined with the fact that we mostly worked locally, and only in the later parts did we implement the app in the cloud.

 Working in the cloud was an interesting experience.
-We gained hands on experience in its capabilities and how to utilize them.
+We gained hands-on experience in its capabilities and how to utilize them.
 It helped use resources properly and efficiently.

 ![credits usage analysis](figures/credits.png)